 Another rather elemental black-and-white design, the poster for this as-yet-unreleased doc about the New York Times’s obituary writers has the best use of empty space I’ve seen since last year’s The Lobster.
 Again, it is one of those posters where every element feels right, from the oversized half-tone dots of the face at the top, to the unusual layout of the billing block, to that definitive period after the title.
 Update: the designer is Kristin Bye who is also the film’s editor.

-, he designed some 50 new posters this year, a feat which would put him in the league of the great French movie poster artists who created some 2,000 posters over the course of their careers—assuming he can keep up that pace for the next four decades.
-My personal favorite of his work this year would have to be his Bass-esque poster for Theo Who Lived
+Brandon Schaefer (aka SeekandSpeak) may be the hardest working man in movie poster design.
+On top of being the co-host of the excellent movie poster podcast The Poster Boys, he designed some 50 new posters this year, a feat which would put him in the league of the great French movie poster artists who created some 2,000 posters over the course of their careers—assuming he can keep up that pace for the next four decades.
+My personal favorite of his work this year would have to be his Bass-esque poster for Theo Who Lived.
+But since I art directed that poster with Brandon for Zeitgeist Films, propriety propels me to go with my second choice, Christine—a film for which he produced not one but two finished posters: one for Sundance and the other for the theatrical release.
+The second is slightly more conventional, but those color bars either side of the bank of monitors are quite lovely.
+For good measure, he also designed the poster for Robert Greene’s riff on the same tragic story: Kate Plays Christine.

 9. The Ornithologist